patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/stack.md

 ### Multiple items that fill space

-You can specifiy which stack item fill the remaining vertical space in the layout.
-More than one items can be set to fill, and they will share the remaining space equally.
+You can specify which stack item fill the remaining vertical space in the layout.
+More than one item can be set to fill and they will share the remaining space equally.

 <img src="./img/stack-filled.png"  alt="PatternFly website screenshot showing modal created with bullseye layout."  width="3330px"/>